faMokhtari/my-cs50x/README.md

 ## Usage

     Install the required packages using pip install -r requirements.txt.
-    Run the application by executing python app.py or flask run.
+    Run the application by executing flask run.
     Open your web browser and navigate to http://localhost:5000 to access Media Manager.

 ## Features